NFIBrokerage/spear/guides/writing_events.md

  }}
 ```

-Note that while EventStore streams can in theory store infinitely long
+Note that while EventStoreDB streams can in theory store infinitely long
 streams, they are not practically able to do so.
-EventStore limits the size
+EventStoreDB limits the size
 of a single write to `1_048_576` cumulative bytes.
 This budget can be spent
 on one very large event or, as shown above, many tiny events in a single
 call to `Spear.append/4`.
 Attempting to write more than the budget will fail
 the request with the above signature and no events in the request will be
-written to the EventStore.
+written to the EventStoreDB.
 This value is configurable in the EventStoreDB
 configuration.

 ## Blocking